Difference Between Liberal And Conservative Ideologies

 The role of government is perhaps the most fundamental point of contention between liberals and conservatives.
 Liberals generally believe that government has a responsibility to address social and economic problems, protect individual rights, and promote the general welfare.
 They see government as a tool for achieving social justice and equality.

 Conservatives, in contrast, advocate for limited government, believing that government should primarily focus on protecting individual liberty, maintaining law and order, and defending national security.
-They see government as a necessary evil that should be kept as small and unobtrusive as possible.
+Now, they see government as a necessary evil that should be kept as small and unobtrusive as possible.
 This fundamental difference in perspective shapes their views on a wide range of policy issues.

 Historical Context and Evolution